One evening TAI CHI PERFORMANCE in Kjell Varvin's exhibition; FREE GEOMETRY/ Unstable variables

 NORWEGIAN SCULPTUR BIENNAL Vigelandsmuseeum 2015

 The body’s fragility and our own modern age are here woven together in a variety of narratives.
-This is a continuation of a previous work entitled The Red Warp from 2014, which was based on the archaeological discovery of an early Iron Age warp in a marsh at Tegle Farm in Jæren in Southwest Norway.
+This is a continuation of a previous work entitled The Red Warp from 2014, which was based on the archaeological discovery of an early Iron Age warp in a bog at Tegle Farm in Jæren in Southwest Norway.
 Carlsen used this once again as her starting point, but this time clearly weaving the Old Norse Njál’s Saga into the piece by referring to a piece of weaving of the Valkyries, the shield-maidens of Odin, described therein.
 The saga mentions a loom made from entrails stretched across bloody spears, where a blood-red warp is weighed down by skulls, the reed is of iron, and arrows serve as shuttles.
 When the Valkyries weave, they also choose who is to die on the battlefield and who is to survive.
 Carlsen’s loom has been made from ordinary water-pipes of copper, and nylon threads are a product of the petroleum industy.

 photo: Are Carlsen